LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Sessions/Session 10 - The Chapel & The Divide.md

 		- [ ] Ven-Dryk attacks with Void Cleaver

-"I, Ven-Dryk Ashahalla, Warden of Brokvar, charge all who would heed the call with coming to the defence of this country - we have been beset by invaders in the heart of our city.
-We must root them out,
+"I, Ven-Dryk Ashahalla, Warden of Brokvar, charge you with the honour of defending this country..."